Introduction

 Buying

-You can buy curtains ready made either specifically from a van conversion company or just by taking the dimensions to a curtain maker.
+You can buy curtains ready made by taking the dimensions to a curtain maker.
 While it seems a bit excessive to pay for ready made squares of material, if you are set on a really top notch finish and are after heavy duty curtains e.g. lined or made of blackout material and have a lot for fiddly window shapes paying for them is probably for you.

 Making